cobbler/cobbler.github.io/manuals/2.2.3/5_-_Advanced_Topics.md

 layout: default
 title: Cobbler Manual - Advanced Topics
 ---
-# Advanced Topics
+## Advanced Topics

-_This document has been created from a section of the original cobbler man page.
-It is slowly being reduced, as particular topics gain their own dedicated wiki pages.
-See  [User Documentation](User Documentation)._
+This section of the manual covers the more advanced use cases for Cobbler, including methods for customizing and extending cobbler without needing to write code.

+## Section Topics:
+{% listdir directory:manuals/2.2.3/5 filter:* %}

 ## PXE behaviour and tailoring